fant4s1sta/fant4s1sta/README.md

 # Hello there, I'm Yifan 👋🏻

-## I'm a Unimelb Master Student and Developer working at Ant Group!
+## I'm a Unimelb Master Student and Developer!

 - 🌱 I’m currently learning more front-end development techniques.
 - ⚽️ I’m a big fan of Lionel Messi.